Mount Stewart: Home to One of the Most Beautiful Gardens in Ireland

 Adding to this beautiful masterpiece, there are paths around the lake overlooking the hill topped by Tir Na n’Og.
 The Londonderry’s private burial ground.
 Which is planted with exotic shrubs, some of which are fruit of plant hunting expeditions embarked upon by Lady Edith.

-Somewhere in the spatial area of the estate are the Coronation Walk, rhododendron glades with of the aristocracy of the rhododendron family R. sinogrande and falconeri and many others, and the Jubilee Walk planted in 1935 for George V’s Jubilee.
+Somewhere in the spatial area of the estate are the Coronation Walk- one of the hidden gems of Northern Ireland, rhododendron glades with of the aristocracy of the rhododendron family R. sinogrande and falconeri and many others, and the Jubilee Walk planted in 1935 for George V’s Jubilee.
 You can also visit the Temple of the Winds, designed by James ‘Athenian’ Stewart in 1780.
 The temple is based on the Tower of Andronicus Cyrrestes in Athens and it overlooks Strangford Lough.

 You can also get a different view of Mount Stewart if you walk around the new walking trails.
 These trails will give a journey through a magical woodland and farmland located within a spectacular elongated landscape next to Strangford Lough.